 Social media monitoring platforms like Hootsuite can also be helpful if you want to keep a detailed record of your brand and automate your content distribution.

-For example, you can schedule all your content in advance across social media sites like Facebook, Twitter, and LinkedIn and get an instant calendar overview.
+For example, you can schedule all your content for Facebook and other social media sites like Twitter and LinkedIn in advance and get an instant calendar overview.
 You can also maximize engagement by choosing the best time to post content tailored for each channel.

 The image below shows a detailed, command center view of all data gathered data from social media platforms, from post analysis to followers and engagement.
 You can also download the report to easily create a plan for improvements.

 Website monitoring tools are important because they enable you to filter out social conversations by keywords, hashtags, and locations in different languages in order to know what users are saying about your brand, competitors, and industry.

 Moreover, monitoring tools can notify you via alerts if a problem or issue is detected.

 What is the main difference between third-party monitoring sites and monitoring tools?